 b) Voices of Children in Adult Fiction – Gail Aldwin

-c) Four Methods for Teaching Creative Writing Outside of the Traditional Workshop - DeAnn Bell
+c) Four Methods for Teaching Creative Nonfiction Outside of the Traditional Workshop – DeAnn Bell

-B6: EACWP III International Pedagogical Conference: Creativity and Storytelling - Javier Sagarna, Lorena Briedis and Mariana Torres
+B6: a) EACWP III International Pedagogical Conference: Creativity and Storytelling – Javier Sagarna, Lorena Briedis

-The European Association of Creative Writing Programmes has recently celebrated its most remarkable biannual event: the International Pedagogical Conference.
+The European Association of Creative Writing Programmes has recently celebrated its most remarkable biennial event: the International Pedagogical Conference.
 This worldwide open encounter hosted by Scuola Holden (Turin, Italy), gathered colleagues from the most prestigious institutions in Creative Writing around all Europe.
-Workshops, round tables, lectures and mini-lectures took place concerning Creativity and Storytelling, willing to share the different methodologies and pedagogical approaches.
-A future look on both topics and the development of collaborative projects and interchanges were also in the aim of the participants.
+Workshops, round tables, lectures and mini-lectures took place concerning Creativity and Storytelling, sharing different methodologies and pedagogical approaches.
+Participants also considered future topics and the development of collaborative projects and exchanges.
 This talk is intended to resume those discussions and the conclusions of the event.

-E6: The Genre Creative Writing PhD - Paul Pattison, Tiffani Angus, Una McCormack and Laura Dietz
+C6: The Genre Creative Writing PhD – Paul Pattison, Tiffani Angus, Una McCormack, Laura Dietz

 This panel will examine challenges and opportunities specific to Creative Writing PhDs in genre fiction.
 Creative writing lecturers and students from ARU (Cambridge) will draw on their research and their own experience of supervising and writing Genre PhDs.
 Genres will include the rational domain (Science Fiction, Crime Writing and Historical) and the sentimental (Romance, Horror and Fantasy).
 Discussion-based, it will open debate to the audience and draw on the deep experience of NAWE delegates.
 Topics will include restrictive word counts, university libraries stocking appropriate reference material, and networking agents and publishers to inform creative writing teaching in the university.

-F6: Good Girls, Bad Girls: Writing Female Characters in Young Adult Fiction - Sarah Gibson Yates and Liz Flanagan
+F6: Good Girls, Bad Girls: Writing Female Characters in Young Adult Fiction – Sarah Gibson Yates, Liz Flanagan

 In this interactive workshop we will discuss the challenges of writing contemporary realist YA fiction, with specific reference to the depiction of female characters, using examples from our work.
 We will ask what kind of themes and content define this fast-growing and innovative field, and participants will take part in short writing exercises.
 No experience necessary.

-B7: Autoethnographic Writing as Research & Therapy - Jeannie Wright and Anne-Marie Smith
+B7: Autoethnographic Writing as Research and Therapy – Jeannie Wright, Anne-Marie Smith

-C7: The Poem As Witness - Joan Michelson
+E7: The Poem as Witness – Joan Michelson

 This workshop will offer a discussion of poems by the Serbian poet Goran Simic (New and Selected Sorrows, Smokestack Books, 2015).
 We will begin by reading and discussing poems written during the siege of Sarajevo, when, with his Muslim wife and their children, he lived trapped in an apartment in the old quarter.
 We will pay particular attention to the poem as ‘the true and decent witness’ (Simic’s view) against the ‘cold newspaper reports which will be forgotten with the start of a new war.’
 Drawing on our own witnessed events, first-hand or other, we will draft our own poems.

-F7: Hybrid Writing - Wanda O’Connor and Amy McCauley
+F7: Hybrid Writing – Wanda O’Connor, Amy McCauley

 Hybrid writing positions us in vulnerability.
 It projects the wider field we inhabit and allows us a critical revisioning of our world.
-How does it do this?
 By creatively casting onto multiple forms we can mirror our true lives – a bricolage of voice and body, nostalgia, memory – while troubling the conception of genre.
-What may seem an ostensibly unstable form finds its strength in its emerging characteristics such as inviting interdisciplinarity, crossing genre boundaries such as prose-poetry, visual collage, flash fiction, and what Maggie Nelson calls “autotheory” (autobiographical writing that exceeds the boundaries of the “personal”) that can re-envision the creative project.
-We would like to discuss methods of teaching hybrid writing and examine models of the hybrid form that may serve to strengthen the writers approach to writing, and to interpreting, innovate work.
+What may seem an unstable form finds its strength in its emerging characteristics: inviting interdisciplinarity, crossing genre boundaries such as prose-poetry, visual collage, flash fiction, and what Maggie Nelson calls ‘autotheory’ (autobiographical writing that exceeds the boundaries of the ‘personal’) that can re-envision the creative project.
+We will discuss methods of teaching hybrid writing and examine models of the hybrid form that may serve to strengthen the writer’s approach to writing and interpreting innovative work.

 Beth Jellicoe is a writer who currently lives in London.
 She has published work in various journals and projects including London Journal of Fiction, wordgathering and the Stratford Literature Festival anthology.